Frequently Asked Questions about the R.N. to B.S.N. Program

 How are courses offered and where?

-Nursing courses are offered at both the Shenango and Beaver campuses – you choose which campus you prefer.
+Nursing courses are offered at the Penn State Shenango campus.

 Required nursing courses are offered in hybrid format – you come to campus one evening per week and complete course activities and assignments in the electronic course management system.
 If you are unable to attend a course meeting, instructors provide materials for you in the course management system.